Om-Prakash-Verma/OM-Protfolio/README.md

 - **The Challenge:** Context of the problem.
 - **The Solution:** How it was solved.
 - **Architecture Stack:** Beyond just "React", listing specific tools like Genkit, TMDB API, Firestore, etc.
-- **Technical Deep Dive:** A specific section highlighting algorithmic or architectural decisions (e.g., "Deterministic Repair Layer" or "NoSQL Data Modeling").
+- **Technical Deep Dive:** A specific section highlighting algorithmic or architectural decisions (e.g., "Deterministic Repair Layer" or "Hybrid Config Strategy").
+- **Custom Visualizations:** React components like `NeuroSymbolicDiagram` and `ArchitectureDiagram` that visually explain the system logic.

 ### 2. Smooth Navigation
 The `Navbar` and `Hero` components share a unified navigation handler.
 - Click "Projects" -> Smooth scrolls to the section.
-- Click a Project Card -> Swaps the view to the details page instantly.
+- Click a Project Card -> Swaps the view to the details page instantly using Framer Motion.
 - Click "Back" -> Returns to the home view and preserves context.

 ### 3. Neuro-Symbolic Resume